Sarvesh-Ramiya/CS224w_Final_Project/README.md

 GraphLambda Paper: https://pubs.acs.org/doi/10.1021/acs.jcim.3c00771

 # Codebase Structure
-CS224W_Final_Project directory contains the scripts that can be used to run any of the 4 models.
+The outermost CS224W_Final_Project directory contains the scripts that can be used to run any of the 4 models.

-The models directory inside CS224W_Final_Project/ contains the implementation for all the above mentioned models.
+The models/ directory inside CS224W_Final_Project/ contains the implementation for all the above mentioned models.
 Dynaformer makes use of dynaformer_layers.py and dynaformer_layers.py, GraphLambda makes use of graphLambda_model.py, and fused model makes use of fused_model.py.

 The logs/ and model_checkpoints/ directories contain files that are generated during the running of our scripts.
 This is auto-generated.